 Learning New Repertoire

 Learning new repertoire, whether Scripture or music, is always a little intimidating.
 In the beginning, I always feel a little brain fog.
-That fog clears by having a structured approach to learning.
+That fog is cleared by having a structured approach to learning.
 In this section, I would like to share with you my approach to learning a new piece.

 Memorize the Process